Shmood00/File-Sorting/README.md

 ```

 # Running
-Once the repository is cloned, give the file executable permissions by running `chmod +x file_sorting.py`.
+Once the repository is cloned, give the file executable permissions by running:
+* `chmod +x file_sorting.py`.

 To execute, run the program as follows:
 * `./file_sorting.py -p /path/to/organize/files`